Six killed in Gaza as Israeli-Palestinian violence widens

 Both Netanyahu and Palestinian President Mahmoud Abbas have called for calm and Palestinian police continue to coordinate with Israeli security forces to try to restore order, but there are few signs of the tension and violence dying down.

-In Gaza, Hamas leader Ismail Haniyeh praised Palestinians who have carried out knife attacks as "heroes" and said a new intifada focussed on Jerusalem was underway.
+In Gaza, Hamas leader Ismail Haniyeh praised Palestinians who have carried out knife attacks as "heroes" and said a new intifada focused on Jerusalem was underway.

 "This is Friday, this is the day of rage...
 It is a day that will represent the start of a new intifada in all of the land of Palestine," he told followers after prayers.